4th Gorkha Rifles: World War I

 Soon after the start of World War I, the 1st Battalion 4th Gurkha Rifles (1/4 GR), was deployed to France, as part of 9th (Sirhind) Brigade, the 3rd (Lahore) Division, Indian Corps, to form part of Indian Expeditionary Force A, to reinforce British Expeditionary Force (BEF) in France.
 The orbat of Sirhind Brigade included one British infantry battalion (1st Battalion, Highland Light Infantry), one Indian (125th Napier's Rifles) and two Gurkha (1/1st Gurkha Rifles and 1/4th).
 The battalion arrived at Marseilles from Egypt on 30 November, and was hurriedly deployed to the front in December 1914.
 As a part of the Sirhind brigade, 1/4 GR GR saw action in the battles of Givenchy, Neuve Chapelle and Ypres, in France.
 The battalion was sent to Gallipoli, disembarked on 1 September 1915 and departed on 19 December 1915.
 In April 1916 the 3rd (Lahore) Division was deployed to Mesopotamia.

-The 2nd Battalion 4th Gurkha Rifles (2/4) saw service in Mesopotamia, present day Iraq.